1989 UK Championship

 Defending champion Doug Mountjoy lost in the last 64 against rookie player Joe O'Boye.
 The 1988 runner-up Stephen Hendry won the first of his five UK titles by defeating six-times champion Steve Davis 16–12 in the final, taking Hendry on course for the number one spot in the world snooker rankings.
-The highest break of the tournament was a 141 made by Stephen Hendry.
+The highest break of the tournament was a 141 made by Hendry.

 Prize fund

 The breakdown of prize money for this year is shown below: